Enhanced sentencing for Colorado special drug offenders

 - Within any private dwelling that is accessible to the public for the purpose of the sale, distribution, use, exchange, manufacture, or attempted manufacture of controlled substances in violation of this article; or

-- In any school vehicle, while such school vehicle is engaged in the transportation of persons who are students.
+- In any school vehicle, while such a school vehicle is engaged in the transportation of persons who are students.

 Being designated a special offender increases the sentence for any Colorado drug felony to a level 1 drug felony.